IndiaAparicio/freedomGame/documentations/documentation.md

 }
 ```

-The same principle is used to influence the score within the zoom range.
-In this case the variable `boring` was introduced.
+The same principle is used to influence the score within the zoom range and (also later with) the hygiene range.
+In this case the variable `boring` and later the variable `clean` was introduced.

 ## Rain
 For disinfection, it should rain symbolically on the right side of the game world.
 When touching the rain, the player is thus disinfected.
 For this I have modified the code [from this page](https://editor.p5js.org/monicawen/sketches/HkU-BCJqm) and inserted it into my code.
+This is the only bigger piece of code I mainly copied from an internet source.

 ## The version at the end of January